5 Highest Peaks in Mauritius

 Piton St. Denis

-The trail is accessible from the main road of Plaine Champagne (near the Black River Gorges Viewpoint) and in the Black River Gorges National Park.
+The trail is accessible from the main road of Plaine Champagne (near the Black River Gorges Viewpoint), in Chamarel, and in the Black River Gorges National Park.
 The last section towards the summit is the steepest section but there is nothing to worry about as ropes were fixed to give you this final support.

 Black River Gorges Viewpoint